-Altogether, the host institutions employ 90 permanent staff devoted to the station network, and Thematic Centres employ a manpower equivalent of 12 full-time employees.
+Altogether, the host institutions employ 90 permanent staff devoted to the station network, and of 12 full-time employees.
 They also support the stations with funds covering equipment, consumables, travel and other expenses.
 The French station network receives additional grants directly from the Ministry of Research and Higher Education for either Research-Observation networks or the Future Investment Plan (PIA) from regional fundings, and from the national (French) ANR for international research projects.